McHenry County Historical Society

 Museum is Open May-October* in Union IL.

 On July 4, 1976, the Society's museum in Union, Ill. officially opened to the public.
-The Museum is open May through the first Sunday in October, Tuesday through Friday from 1 p.m. until 4 p.m., and Sunday from 1 p.m. to 4 p.m.
+The Museum is open May through the first Sunday in October, Tuesday through Friday from 1 p.m. until 4 p.m., and on limited Sundays as shown on our calendar from 1 p.m. to 4 p.m.
 Admission charge for nonmembers.
 Adults - $5, Seniors (60+) and Students - $3, and Family (Includes 2 family member adults and 2 or more children) - $12.
 The museum is occasionally open during special programs in the evenings or weekends.

 Our comprehensive collection includes several preserved buildings: The 1843 Gannon Log Cabin, an 1885 town hall, now known as Perkins Hall; a 20th century modern tourist cabin, restored and housed inside the Museum.
 In 1982, a local history research library was added to the museum.
 In 1988, we acquired the West Harmony School, an 1895 one-room schoolhouse now used for circa.1900 school programs at our Museum location in Union.
 In 2009, we acquired the 1898 Riley Methodist Church.